TheJacksonLaboratory/crf_nextflow_basics/README.md

 Installation instructions can be found here: https://www.nextflow.io/docs/latest/getstarted.html

+Nextflow requires Java version 8 or later, which can be downloaded from https://www.oracle.com/java/technologies/javase-downloads.html.
+The Java Runtime Edition (JRE) is sufficient, though you may want to get the Java Development Kit (JDK) instead, if you want to also compile your own Java programs into bytecode or make `.jar` files.

 In the following code block, we demo how to install Nextflow in your home directory.
 The subdirectory names `~/opt` and `~/bin` are arbitrary. **It is also assumed that `~/bin` is in your `PATH`.** If not, you can add it in `~/.bashrc`, then `source ~/.bashrc` to load